phx000/django-template/README.md

 - run py manage.py tests --keepdb
 - change name of helm chart
 - set all the secrets and vars in the gh repo (or dont, if the repo is going to be forked)
+- create a dev and prod db in postgres

 todos:
 - review all env vars and config vars